Felicity520666/Programming-Caesars-Cipher/README.md

 - Validates the key and selected mode
 - Wraps shifts around the beginning and end of the alphabet

-## Requirements

-- Python 3.9 or newer

-No third-party packages are required.

 ## Running the program

 Open a terminal in the project directory and run: